rachaelbay/EVE109-Week6/README.md

 ordermeta <- meta[match(IDs,meta$ID),]
 ```

 Now that the genotype and metadata are aligned, we can do lots of different calculations.
-Maybe we want to calculate the fraction of silver carp alleles for each individual.
+Maybe we want to calculate the fraction of bighead carp alleles for each individual.
 We can write a function for that:

 ``` r
 allelefreq <- function(x) {